• STAR-Click Nascent Transcript Capture Kit

 10-24

 According to the animal's body weight, the injection or gavage can be performed.
-EU can be prepared with PBS to a certain concentration at a dosage of 200-400 mg/kg, and then injected or gavaged.
+EU can be prepared with PBS to a certain concentration at a dosage of 200-400 mg/kg and injected or gavaged.
 The specific dosage is related to the type of animal used, weight and method of use.
 You can refer to relevant literature.
-For example, it is recommended to explore the concentration of EU for the first time, or directly use a concentration of 200 mg/kg for testing.
-After 4 hours, * Or after an appropriate time determined by the specific experiment, quickly kill the mouse and remove the desired tissue.
-Follow step 2 in 1 for subsequent experiments.
+For example, when using for the first time, it is recommended to explore the concentration of EU or directly use a concentration of 200 mg/kg for testing.
+After 4 hours, * Alternatively, after an appropriate time determined for the specific experiment, quickly sacrifice the mouse and remove the desired tissue.
+Proceed with subsequent experiments according to step 2 in step 1.

-*Experiments have been verified on common animal models such as mice, rats, ground squirrels, and rabbits.
+*Experimentally verified in common animal models such as mice, rats, ground squirrels, and rabbits.

 1.3 EU incubation of plant samples